DoudGaya/thepos-apis/AMIGO_INTEGRATION.md

 ## 📋 Overview

-The Amigo Data Vending API has been successfully integrated into the POS system.
+The Amigo Data Vending API has been successfully integrated into NillarPay system.
 Amigo specializes in **DATA ONLY** purchases for MTN and Glo networks (Airtel & 9mobile coming soon).

 ### Key Features